ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 ## Variations of Photosynthesis
 C3: the stomata opens during the day, taking in CO2. the first product of the Calvin Cycle is 3-C sugar.
 This is 85% of plants.
 C4: reduces photorespiration by physically isolating Rubisco.
 First product of Calvin Cycle is a 4-C sugar.
 PEP carboxylase is the first enzyme to fix $CO_2$.
 Spatial separation of Calvin cycle into bundle sheath cells.
 Protects plant from photorespiration.
 CAM Photosynthesis: prevents water loss because stomata open at night.
 CO2 is fixed at night to a 4-C sugar and stored until daytime.
-Temporal separation of $CO_2$ fixation to night-
+Temporal separation of $CO_2$ fixation to night-time when stomata are closed.

 ### Cellular Respiration
 Photorespiration = Rubisco binds with $O_2$ instead of $CO_2$.
 This happens in higher temperature and dry conditions.
 This is about 20% of the time in modern conditions.